 There is a large choice of banks to choose from – from the governmental institutions (Japan Post bank is widely used) to the “Megabanks” (Bank of Tokyo Mitsubishi UFJ, Sumitomo, Mizuho …) or simply local, regional banks (for exemple Chiba Bank in the Prefecture of Chiba near Tokyo).
 It is also worth noting that the main commercial banks from all over the world have branches in Japan (for example Deutsche Bank, BNP Paribas, HSBC, UBS AG, Barclays, Crédit Suisse, Bank of America …).

 As conditions applied by banks are quite comparable, usually students choose the bank that is nearest to their place, or to their school.
-That is really the main criteria.
+This is really the main criteria.

 Banks in Japan are ran very much like other banks.
-They are most often open from 9am to 3pm, after which only the ATMs remain accessible (in many cases 24 hours), and they are closed on weekends.
+They are most often open from 9am to 3pm, after which only the ATMs remain accessible (in many cases 24 hours a day), and they are closed on weekends.

 Opening a bank account